 Information about dual nationality or the prevention of international child abduction can be found on our web site.
 For further information about customs regulations, please read our Customs Information page.

-THREATS TO SAFETY AND SECURITY: The U.S. government continues to receive information regarding potential terrorist threats aimed at U.S., Western, and Kenyan interests in Kenya, particularly after the death of Osama Bin Laden.
+THREATS TO SAFETY AND SECURITY: All travelers to Kenya should review the Department of State’s Travel Warning for Kenya that provides detailed information about security issues affecting the country.
+Though thousands of U.S. citizens visit Kenya safely each year, the U.S. government continues to receive information regarding potential terrorist threats aimed at U.S., Western, and Kenyan interests in Kenya.
 Terrorist acts could include suicide operations, bomb and grenade attacks, kidnappings, attacks on civil aviation, and attacks on maritime vessels in or near Kenyan ports.
 Although there have been recent gains in the pursuit of those responsible for previous terrorist activities, many of those involved remain at large and continue to operate in the region.
-Travelers should consult the Worldwide Caution for further information and details.
+Travelers should consult the Worldwide Caution on the Travel.State.Gov website for further information and details.

-In the past year, there have been at least 19 attacks involving grenades or explosive devices in Kenya, but not all of them have been fatal.
-At least 48 people died in these attacks, and around 200 people were injured.
-There were no U.S. citizens among the casualties.
-Eleven of these attacks occurred in North Eastern Province, including locations in Dadaab, Wajir, and Garissa.
-Several other attacks have occurred in both Nairobi, and Mombasa.
-Targets included police stations and police vehicles, nightclubs and bars, churches, a religious gathering, a downtown building of small shops, and a bus station.
+In the past year, there have been numerous attacks involving grenades or explosive devices in Kenya.
+At least 76 people died in these attacks, and around 220 people were injured.
+No U.S. citizens were among the casualties.
+Approximately twenty-five of these attacks occurred in North Eastern Province, mainly in Dadaab, Wajir, Mandera, and Garissa.
+Four attacks occurred in Mombasa.
+Twelve grenade and improvised explosive device (IED) attacks have occurred in Nairobi, illustrating an increase in the number of attacks and an advance in the sophistication of attacks.
+Targets included police stations and police vehicles, nightclubs and bars, churches, a mosque, a religious gathering, a downtown building of small shops, and a bus station.
+One of the deadliest attacks occurred in Nairobi on November 18, 2012, when an IED detonated on a passenger bus in Eastleigh, killing ten.
+Seventeen people were killed and about 50 people were injured in a deadly attack on July 1, 2012, with two simultaneous assaults on churches in Garissa.
+Additionally, Kenyan law enforcement has disrupted several terrorist plots, which resulted in the discoveries of weapons caches and other dangerous materials, and the arrests of several individuals.
+Multiple kidnappings of Westerners have occurred in Kenya.

 Villagers in rural areas are sometimes suspicious of strangers.
 There have been several incidents of violence against Kenyan and foreign adults in rural areas who are suspected of stealing children.
 U.S. visitors to rural areas should be aware that close contact with children, including taking their pictures or giving them candy, can be viewed with deep alarm and may provoke panic and violence.
 Adoptive parents traveling with their adopted child should exercise particular caution and are urged to carry complete copies of their adoption paperwork with them at all times.